-HBR Better Business Writing Presentations & Discussion Board
+HBR Better Business Writing Presentations

-About 10 minutes of each class meeting will be dedicated to a student-led presentation or discussion of a chapter or appendix in the HBR Guide to Better Business Writing.
+A short portion of each class meeting will be dedicated to a student-led presentation or discussion of a chapter or appendix in the HBR Guide to Better Business Writing.
 Each student will have the opportunity to present.
 You can pre-record a presentation.
-In addition to presenting, you can earn credit by actively listening to presentations and writing a response to them in the discussion board labeled "HBR Better Business Presentations."
+In addition to presenting, you will earn credit by providing feedback to your classmates when they present.